ABAP RESTful Application Programming Model (RAP) – FAQ

 - RAP – What’s New on the SAP Help Portal: Cloud | On-Premise

 - Release Notes in ADT: Go to menu Help> Help Contents > SAP – ABAP RESTful Application Programming Model > What’s New

 How do I build an SAP Fiori app with RAP?

-ADT offers the integrated development environment with Eclipse native editors for all the standard development tasks.
-ADT also offers an integrated SAP Fiori elements app preview.
+ADT offers the integrated development environment with Eclipse native editors for all the standard ABAP development tasks.
+ADT also offers an integrated Fiori elements app preview.

 How do I test my code?